elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

     emissions = tracker.stop()
     ```

-  * [ML CO2 Impact](https://mlco2.github.io/impact/): an online calculator for ML carbon footprint.
+  * {% tool "ml-co2-impact" %}: an online calculator for ML carbon footprint.
-  * [Green Algorithms](http://www.green-algorithms.org/): a computational footprint calculator.
+  * {% tool "green-algorithms" %}: a computational footprint calculator.

 * **Optimisation strategies**: schedule training during low-carbon energy periods at each site; use model compression techniques (pruning, quantisation) to reduce per-round computation; implement early stopping based on your carbon budget.
 Evaluate whether edge devices or cloud GPUs are more efficient for your specific workload and grid carbon intensity.
 Cloud GPUs may be more energy-efficient per computation than older on-premises hardware, so this decision should be evidence-based rather than assumed.
 Adaptive client-selection strategies such as EcoLearn can reduce CO₂ by up to an order of magnitude without significant accuracy loss {% cite ecolearn23 %}.